unixpickle/tf-env/README.md

 fps is 3734.036180 with render=True
 ```

-Here are the benchmark results on an old, 2.6GHz Core i7:
+Here are the benchmark results on an old 2.6GHz Core i7:

 ```
 fps is 22324.623265 with render=False